| Within these august pages, we

 interests.
 So close your eyes, forget yourself, and feel the

-As the influential American existential
+beat move you along.
+Stickin' It As the influential American existential

 philosopher Jack Black explained in the educational film School